 She is a licensed professional counselor in the state of Texas and a nationally certified counselor.

-She is the co-author of several publications on research interests that includef student veterans transition, meaning making, identity, and traumatic brain injury.
-Additionally, she has presented at regional and national conferences on these topics.
+She is the co-author of several publications on research interests that include student veterans transition, meaning making, identity, and traumatic brain injury, as well as rape culture on campus and in the community.
+She has presented at regional and national conferences on these topics.